 11. Music and Epistemological Humility: Looking Back to (and Forward with) Paul Bekker

 Ross Cole is a Junior Research Fellow at the University of Cambridge.
-His research interests extend from the late nineteenth century up to the present, with a particular focus on popular culture and experimentalism.
-His first book, The Folk: Music, Modernity, and the Political Imagination, is forthcoming with University of California Press.
+His research interests extend from the late 19th century up to the present, with a particular focus on popular culture and experimentalism.
+He has just finished the manuscript of his first book, entitled The Folk: Music, Modernity, and the Political Imagination.

 Matthew Pritchard is Lecturer in Musical Aesthetics at the University of Leeds.
 He has published on aspects of music aesthetics from c.1750–1930 in Germany, and is working on a book examining the aesthetics of this period through the lens of the ‘history of emotions’.
 He also writes on and translates the songs and musical essays of Rabindranath Tagore.